elunna/nerfhack-changelog/README.md

 * **boomerangs** have a higher probability of generating and will can pass through enemies on hit.
 * **war hammers** have been changed from a one-handed weapon into a competitive two-handed weapon (xNetHack).
 They now deal 2d6 vs small monsters and 2d8 vs large, and weigh 120.
 * **long swords** have a slightly lower chance of randomly generating (K-Mod)
 * **spears** at expert skill can skewer through enemies, allowing you to hit the enemy directly behind the target.
 Peacefuls are prevented from being hit unless the spear is cursed.
 We also won't auto-skewer the spot unless it is visible or spottable via ESP.
 Skewering doesn't trigger most passive attacks unless it's a passive electrifying attack and you attack with a metal spear.
-Most of the time you won't get a skewer unless the monster is below 20% of its health, otherwise if it's a kebabable monster or a solid or blobby monster, you'll always be able to skewer.
+Most of the time you won't get a skewer unless the monster is below 20% of its health, otherwise if it's a kebabable monster or a solid or blobby monster, you'll always skewer.
 * **tridents** at basic can also skewer monsters.
 * **morning stars and flails** can stun monsters (or the player) on critical hits.
 Player must be skilled or better.
 Morning stars now weigh 50.
 * **daggers and knives** have a small chance to mulch.
 If non-cursed, the probability is 1 in 100.
 If cursed, they go through the same checks as other mulchable projectiles.